Lawn Irrigation and Sprinkler Systems

 Regular lawn watering is important in areas of heavy use, allowing the grass to recover even during dry weather.
 For areas with only shallow soil depths, regular irrigation of lawns is vital, as only a few days of hot, dry weather will deplete the water reserves of the grass.

-Access lawn watering sprinklers are available in a wide range of types and sizes to ensure even water distribution.
+Access lawn watering systems are available in a wide range of types and sizes to ensure even water distribution.
 Although every lawn is different, we use two main sprinkler layouts – edge watering and centre watering.

 Edge watering places the sprinklers on the perimeter of the lawn, with sprinklers on a 180 degree arc, reducing over-spay and providing more even coverage in windy areas.
 Centre watering keeps costs down as full circle nozzles are placed down the centre of the lawn.
-To ensure reasonable coverage, the sprinkler must be set to throw further, resulting in less even watering and more over-spray.
+To ensure reasonable coverage, the lawn sprinkler system must be set to throw further, resulting in less even watering and more over-spray.
 This can be useful if there are borders around the lawn to be watered.

 The irrigation of small or complex lawn areas has always been difficult.
-With a rotary sprinkler, when the arc changes, the precipitation rate changes as well, resulting in uneven water application.
+With a rotary water sprinkler, when the arc changes, the precipitation rate changes as well, resulting in uneven water application.